astoler428/SH-API/README.md

 ### Considerations

 As we know, an important liberal responsibility is voting for the right liberal liberal governments, especially towards the end of the game.
-In a normal game, a liberal that hasn't been in government to play B is still plays an important part in a win by determining who they think is liberal and voting properly.
+In a normal game, a liberal that hasn't been in government to play B still plays an important part in a win by determining who they think is liberal and voting properly.
 If that player does not know, or worse, does not believe they are liberal, their vote cannot be counted on.
 Therefore, importance may be placed on getting more players into government to learn about their role, which also helps fascists.

 **Scenario:** The first two governments play B and the players in government are limited.
 It's unlikely that these are the actual four liberals.
 Other liberal players will assume by probability that they are likely fascist and it will be difficult to coordinate among liberals.